-MFA owns high-quality MBS, which are secured by hybrid and adjustable-rate mortgage loans ("ARMs") primarily on single-family residences.
-ARMs are an increasingly important product offering for mortgage originators.
-Homeowners find ARMs attractive when the yield curve has its usual positive slope (i.e., when short-term interest rates are lower than long-term interest rates) as they provide a lower cost financing alternative to 15- and 30-year fixed-rate mortgages.
+MFA continues to believe that higher coupon MBS will generate attractive returns over time.
+MFA owns high-quality MBS, which are secured by ARMs.
+ARMs are an increasingly important product offered by mortgage originators.
+Homeowners find ARMs attractive when the yield curve has its usual positive slope (i.e., when short-term interest rates are lower than long-term interest rates) as they provide a lower cost financing alternative to 15-year and 30-year fixed-rate mortgages.
 Interest rates on the ARMs securing the MBS in MFA's portfolio are based on an index rate and adjust periodically.
-The index rate is typically the one-year constant maturity treasury rate ("CMT") or the London Interbank Offered Rate ("LIBOR").
-Most of the MBS in MFA's portfolio are secured by hybrid ARMs, which have a fixed interest rate for an initial period of time and, thereafter, generally reset annually.
-As of year-end 2003, approximately 92% of the MBS in MFA's portfolio had interest rates resetting within the next 36 months.
-MFA believes that by avoiding significant holdings of fixed-rate assets the inherent risks associated with changes in interest rates are reduced.
+The index rate is typically the one-year constant maturity treasury rate or LIBOR.
+Most of the MBS in MFA's portfolio are secured by hybrid ARMs, which have a fixed interest rate for an initial period of time (typically three to five years) and, thereafter, generally reset annually.
+Hybrid and adjustable-rate MBS are expected to prepay at a higher rate than fixed-rate MBS.
+We believe that homeowners with ARMs are typically self-selected borrowers who, in general, are expected to exhibit more rapid housing turnover levels and have a higher propensity to refinance their mortgages.
+As of year-end 2004, approximately 78% of the MBS in MFA's portfolio had interest rates resetting within the next 36 months.
+MFA believes that by avoiding significant holdings of fixed-rate assets, the inherent risks associated with changes in interest rates are reduced.